This is every species of snake found in Michigan.

 18. Eastern Massasauga Rattlesnake

 This is the ONLY venomous snake species living in Michigan.
 Don't listen to your crazy friend who swears he saw a cottonmouth that one time.
 They were likely mistaking it with another species.
-That being said, the eastern Massasauga is very uncommon snake.
+That being said, the eastern Massasauga (sistrurus catenatus), is very uncommon snake.
 I've lived here my whole life and have never once run across one.
+Which is not surprising considering it is an endangered species.

 Massasaugas are one of the smaller rattlesnake species here in the United States, only growing to about three feet at the largest.
 It is usually gray or tan and covered with dark splotches over most of its body.
 The Michigan DNR describes them as being similar in shape to a bow tie or video game controller.
 And of course, it has a distinctive rattle at the end of its tail which should be a dead giveaway.